MicrosoftDocs/cpp-docs/docs/overview/overview-of-cpp-development.md

 ::: moniker-end

-   In general, you should use these templates for new projects unless you have a specific reason to use CMake or another project system.
-Some projects have a *wizard* that guides you step-by-step through the process of creating a new project.
+   In general, you should use these templates for new projects unless you are using CMake or another project system.
 For more information, see [Creating and managing MSBuild-based projects](../build/creating-and-managing-visual-cpp-projects.md).

 - **CMake** is a cross-platform build system that is integrated into the Visual Studio IDE when you install the Desktop development with C++ workload.
 For more information, see [CMake projects in Visual Studio](../build/cmake-projects-in-visual-studio.md).

 - Any other C++ build system, including a loose collection of files, is supported via the **Open Folder** feature.
 You create simple JSON files to invoke your build program and configure debugging sessions.
 For more information, see [Open Folder projects for C++](../build/open-folder-projects-cpp.md).

 ## Add to source control